 The primary goal of the open house is to have as many prospective buyers tour the home.
 Real estate agents may tell sellers open houses usually generate at least one or two offers.

-However, it’s more common that visitors to the open house are not motivated to buy.
-They’re at the open house for other reasons.
+However, it’s more common to have no offers after an open house.
+The visitors are at the open house for other reasons.

 Neighbors come out to be supportive and because often they’re curious about your home